renzceee/HIDClient-Macro/README.md

 # HIDClient‑Macro

-Use your Android phone as a USB HID keyboard, mouse, and macro pad.
-Works anywhere a real keyboard/mouse does — including BIOS/UEFI — because it speaks the USB HID protocol directly.
+Use your Android phone as a USB HID keyboard and macro pad.
+Works anywhere a real keyboard does — including BIOS/UEFI — because it speaks the USB HID protocol directly.

 This project adds first‑class macro support (Ducky Script–style) on top of the core HID client functionality.